 FAQ’s

-The normal term for a commercial lease depends upon a number of factors.
-Generally commercial property are given on lease for more time.
+The normal term for a commercial lease depends upon several factors.
+Generally, commercial properties are given on lease for more time.
 It usually ranges from three to ten years.
-However, this may vary depending upon the property owner.
+However, this may vary depending on the property owner.

-What is the difference between lease and rent?
+3. What is the difference between a lease and rent?

 The major difference between rent and lease is the time duration for which the property is rented/leased.
-Rent agreement is a short term agreement whereas, lease agreement is a long term agreement.
+A rent agreement is a short-term agreement whereas, a lease agreement is a long-term agreement.